Griffin-Dalby/Sawdust/docs/implementation-tutorials/networking.md

 local replication_channel = networking.getChannel('replication')
 local game_channel        = networking.getChannel('game')

-local abilities_event       = mechanics_channel.abilities --> This is how you fetch an Event
+local abilities_event       = mechanics_channel.abilities --> This is how you fetch a Wrapped Event
 local abilities_replication = replication_channel.abilities
 local round_event           = game_channel.round

 ```

+## RPC Layer

+Internally, I've built a form of an RPC layer over Roblox's RemoteEvents.
+I won't go too in depth on this here, but if you'd like more info, check out the networking documentation.

+When the Networking implementation initalizes, it'll go through the `fetchFolder` and automatically bind all found events to my custom networking handler, and it'll also wrap the events; this wrapped event is what you'll access to handle and send data.

+As you've seen in the above chunk of code, you can access this wrapped event through: `channel.event`.
+Simple enough hopefully.